openml/automlbenchmark/README.md

 ## Run the benchmark on AWS

-To run a benchmark on AWS you additionally need to
+To run a benchmark on AWS you additionally need to:

-- Have `boto3` set up on you machine with access to your AWS account
+- Have the `boto3` Python package installed and [configured](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration) on your machine to have access to your AWS account credentials.
+If this is your first time setting up **boto3**, you can use the `aws configure` tool and will need your AWS Access Key ID, AWS Secret Access Key, a default [EC2 region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) and you can select "text" as the default output format.
-- Change the name of the `ssh_key` and `sec_group` to values associated with you AWS account.
+- In the `benchmark.py` script, change the name of the `ssh_key` and `sec_group` to values associated with you AWS account.

+To run a test test to see if the benchmark framework is working on AWS, do the following:

 ```
 python benchmark.py RandomForest test aws